-Note 8-Tovestments
+Note 8-Investments

 In March 2000, Yahoo!
 Japan acquired GeoCities Japan and broadcast.com japan for 1,100 shares of Yahoo!
-Japan common stock for which the Company sceived 431 shares.
-Yahoo! owned 40% of socities Japan and 44% of broadcast.com japan prior to the acquisition.
-As a result of the acquisition, the Company has recorded goodwill to be amortized over seven years, and a gain from investments \$40.7 million.
+Japan common stock for which the Company received 431 shares.
+The Company owned 40% of GeoCities Japan and 44% of broadcast.com japan prior to the acquisition.
+As a result of the acquisition, the Company increased its investment in Yahoo!
+Japan, which included approximately \$41 million of goodwill to be amortized over seven years.
+The Company also recorded a gain from investments of approximately \$41 million.
+In September 2000, the Company invested an additional \$9.4 million in Yahoo!
+Japan.
 The Company continues to own approximately 34% of Yahoo!
 Japan.

-March 2000, the Company invested an additional \$61 million in Yahoo!
+In March 2000, the Company invested an additional \$61 million in Yahoo!
 Korea.
 As a result, the Company has recorded goodwill of \$20.2 million, which will be amortized over seven years.
-Yahoo!'s ownership in Yahoo!
-Korea is currently at 67%.
+The Company's ownership in Yahoo!
+Korea is currently at approximately 67%.

-March 2000, the Company issued 806,452 shares of its Common Stock valued at approximately \$136.7 million in exchange for 2,777,778 shares of common stock of Net2Phone, Inc. ("Net2Phone").
-The investment is included in the condensed consolidated balance sheet under long-term investments in marketable equity securities.
+In March 2000, the Company issued 806,452 shares of its Common Stock valued at approximately \$136.7 million in exchange for 2,777,778 shares of common stock of Net2Phone, Inc. The investment is included in the condensed consolidated balance sheets under long-term investments in marketable equity securities.